CHAPTER 2 The First Definition

 The only truly viable thing to do is to create lots of sane, capable, self-determined, responsible and compassionate human beings to wield these tools sanely.

-What is this thing that that can create, choose, perceive and assume responsibility?
+What is this thing that that can decide, create, perceive and assume responsibility?

 This is not a philosophical abstraction.
-There is something there that we can directly observe — it animates, it is aware, it originates.
-It can be kind or brilliant or troublesome or as dense as a fog.
+There is something there that can be directly observed — it animates, it is aware, it originates.
+It can be kind or brilliant or troublesome or cruel or as dense as a fog.

 To say that the individual is merely the mind, or the brain, or a neural network, or something to be enhanced by biochemistry or electronics is incomplete and shoddy work and has led to much confusion in the mental sciences and the humanities.
 One need only look at the results in those fields to conclude that something is missing.